India 1951 "Centeray of Geological Survey of India"

 Stegodons on stamps of India 1951

-On commemoration of Indian Geological Survey centenary on 13th January 1951 Indian Post released the stamp shows two individuals of Stegodon ganesa, the first ever reconstruction of a prehistoric animal on a stamp.
+On the commemoration of the Centenary of the Indian Geological Survey on 13th January, 1951, the Indian Post released the stamp showing two individuals of Stegodon ganesa, the first ever reconstruction of a prehistoric animal on a stamp.

-Note: On March 4, 2001 a another stamp was issued by the Department of Post, Government of India, to commemorate 150 anniversary of Indian Geological Survey.
-This time geological motive has been choosed.
+On March 4th, 2001, another stamp was issued by the Department of Post, Government of India, to commemorate the 150 anniversary of Indian Geological Survey.
+This time, a geological motif was chosen instead.
 The four colour stamp shows bauxite (aluminium ore), chalcopyrite (copper ore) and psilomelane (manganese ore).
 The denomination of the stamp is 300 paise (Rs.3.00).

 Stegodon ganesa